mlowicki/termtodo/README.md

 ```
 */10 * * * * *
 ```
-(adding seconds is extension so it requires 6th field - compare it with previous example)
+(adding seconds is an extension, so it requires an additional 6th field)

 Every hour:
 ```